88ngreen88/Final_Project_Repo/README.md

 ## Overview

-For this project I wanted to create a CNN model that will assist the World Health Orgization stream line their current malaria detection efforts.
+For this project I wanted to create a CNN model that will help the World Health Orgization stream line their current malaria detection efforts.

 ## Background on Malaria